beatobongco/TIL/day_notes/2019-02-09_Never_Split_the_Difference.md

 Thesis: Seek to understand before being understood.

 * Active listening and empathy are the keys to better understanding.
 Listening gives you more information and negotiation is all about information gathering.
+* Ask calibrated questions: weapons of choice are HOW and WHAT questions
 * Treat people the way they need to be treated (empathy) not the way you wish to be treated (projection)
 * Negotiation can be derailed by parties not present at the table.
 Always ask about those people wishes and needs